 Zentri: The Software-First Alternative

-Zentri is a cloud-native platform designed specifically to answer these modern challenges.
-It was built "software-first" to deliver the scalability, integrated safety workflows, and ease of use that multi-site organizations across the US and EU demand.
+Zentri is a cloud-native lockout tagout software platform designed specifically to answer these modern challenges.
+It was built "software-first" to deliver the scalability, verification capabilities, and ease of use that multi-site organisations across the US and EU demand.

-- Eliminate Paper Completely: Manage LOTO and PTW from creation to sign-off in a fully digital workflow.
+- Eliminate Paper Completely: Manage LOTO from creation to sign-off in a fully digital workflow—though the system can generate paper copies where regulations or site requirements demand them.

-- Built for Multi-Site Governance: Standardize best practices with global templates while allowing for localization and site-specific rules.
+- Built for Multi-Site Governance: Standardise best practices with global templates while allowing for localisation and site-specific rules.

-- Achieve Effortless Audit-Readiness: Capture a defensible, timestamped record of every action, aligned with OSHA, EU directives, and ISO 45001.
+- Achieve Effortless Audit-Readiness: Capture a defensible, timestamped record of every action, aligned with OSHA 1910.147, EU directives, and ISO 45001.

-- Unlock Real-Time Analytics: Move from reactive reporting to proactive oversight with live dashboards on permits, isolations, and compliance status.
+- Unlock Real-Time Analytics: Move from reactive reporting to proactive oversight with live dashboards on lockouts, isolations, and compliance status.

 Brady Link360 vs. Zentri: A Side-by-Side Comparison